goelayu/goelayu.github.io/content/_index.md

         **February 2024** Excited to serve on the NSDI'25 program committee.\
         **November 2023** Joined Hewlett Packard Labs as a Research Scientist.\
         **September 2023** Final dissertation defense is scheduled for Monday, 25th September, 1-3pm ET.
-        It is a public-hybrid event, feel free to reach out if you are interested in joining.\
+        It is a public-hybrid event, feel free to reach out if you are interested in joining.
-        **August 2023** Selected for the SOSP 2023 student scholarship.
-Excited to connect with other systems researchers in Germany this fall.\
-        **July 2023** Our work Sprinter got accepted at NSDI'24.

       # count: 5
       # filters: